emoodyv/kickstarter-analysis/README.md

 The purpose of this project was to analyze a plethora of Kickstarter projects in order to observe how well theater play fundraising campaigns fared.

 ## Analysis Overview
-In order to accomplish our goal of explore the correlation between successful projects and factors such as lunch date and fundraising goal this endeavor obtained data from 4114 Kickstarter projects.
+Towards the goal of exploring the correlation between successful projects and factors such as lunch date and fundraising goal this endeavor obtained data from 4114 Kickstarter projects.
 Here are a few examples of what that data looked like:

 ![Raw Data](https://user-images.githubusercontent.com/71234992/93292790-389c9980-f79b-11ea-9ace-11372712aa4b.PNG)